Looking to cut costs and offshore back-office work?

 • Instead of a Board, a Representative Agent is needed who must be a resident of the Philippines

-• Does not generate income from any of the services it offers in the Philippines
+• A non-revenue generating entity that does not derive income from any of the services it offers in the Philippines.

 • 100% foreign ownership & control